MORE THAN HALF OF PATIENTS

 REQUIRE PHARMACOLOGIC STRESSa

 Lexiscan is a prescription drug given through an IV line that increases blood flow through the arteries of the heart during a cardiac nuclear stress test.
 Lexiscan is given to patients when they are unable to exercise adequately for a stress test.

 - Lexiscan should not be given to patients who have certain abnormal heart rhythms unless they have a pacemaker.

-- Lexiscan can cause serious or fatal cardiac arrest, abnormal heart rhythms, heart attack or serious allergic reactions.
+- Lexiscan can cause serious or fatal heart attacks, abnormal heart rhythms, cardiac arrest or serious allergic reactions.
+Lexiscan should not be given to patients with signs or symptoms of acute blood loss to the heart because they may be at greater risk of serious heart reactions.
 Trained staff should be immediately available while you are receiving Lexiscan.

 - Drugs such as Lexiscan may cause an increase or decrease in blood pressure especially in patients with certain heart and blood vessel disorders.